E12.1 Eisenhart Awards for Outstanding Teaching

 2. The nominee shall be a full-time faculty member for all of the year in which the award is given, and have at least once active course for the fall semester in which observation of the nominee's teaching is available.
 Nominees on parental or medical leave in the fall and thus not able to be observed shall have the option to postpone their candidacies by one year.

-3. The primary responsibility of the nominee, demonstrated by the teaching assignments of the nominee, shall be teaching RIT students.
-Primary responsibility is defined as at least nine courses for the past three years and three courses in the year of evaluation, as principal instructor in formal RIT courses (classroom, lab, studio, online).
+3. The nominee shall have taught a minimum of nine courses for the past three years and three courses in the year of evaluation, as principal instructor in formal RIT courses (classroom, lab, studio, online).

 6. Nomination committee members shall not be eligible in the years in which they serve, but they may resign if recommended for evaluation.
 Members will be replaced as outlined below under Organization and Selection of Nomination Committees.